The 2020 Guide to Cannabis Payment Processing Solutions

 In fact, 83% of Americans between 30 and 49 years old own a credit card.
 70% of consumers prefer card payments (either debit or credit) over cash and only 10% make all their purchases with cash.
 It’s obvious why dispensary owners are desperate to accept cards.

 But you currently can’t take credit card payments.
-The unfortunate fact is that the federal-level illegality of cannabis prevents any credit payment processor, like Visa, Mastercard, or AMEX, from knowingly participating with any marijuana businesses.
+The unfortunate fact is that the federal-level illegality of cannabis prevents credit payment processors, like Visa, Mastercard, or AMEX, from knowingly participating with any marijuana businesses.

-The best current option for cannabis payment processing is integrated cashless ATM or debit solution.
+The best current option for cannabis payment processing is integrated debit solution.
 As of now, it’s the safest, most reliable, and consumer-friendly solution for seamless payments.

 The risk of credit card processing in cannabis